sajjanpokhrel/sajjanpokhrel.github.io/_teaching/2014-spring-teaching-1.md

 location: "Vancouver, Canada"
 ---

 I served as a Teaching Assistant to professor Scott Dunbar for his course Modeling and Simulation.
-My responsibilities include instructing and assisting students in the laboratory, in addition to grading assignments and exams.[More details]
+My responsibilities include instructing and assisting students in the laboratory, in addition to grading assignments and exams.

 Course Content
 ======